 “What?”
 Susebron asked.

 “It’s a Command,” Vasher said.
-“To Awaken the stone statues in your city.
+“The one you can use to Awaken the stone statues in your city.
 The ones I left behind, and the new ones that have been carved.
 Go.
 There should be enough of them in here to fight down that army of Lifeless.
-After all, the statues are stone.
-It’s very hard to damage them.”
+The statues make superiror soldiers---it’s very hard to damage them.”

 Susebron nodded again.